- London, Canary Wharf

 Matz, Sandra, Joe Gladstone & David Stillwell (2016).
 Money Buys Happiness When Spending Fits Our Personality.
 Psychological Science.
 DOI: 10.1177/0956797616635200

 Kappes, Heather, Joe Gladstone & Hal Herschfield.
 Financial Consequences of Believing that Spending Implies Wealth.
-Revise and Resubmit at Journal of Consumer Research (4th round)
+Revise and Resubmit at Journal of Consumer Research (Revising for 4th round)

 Gladstone, Joe*, Emily Garbinsky* & Cassie Mogilner.
-Pooling Finances and Relationship Satisfaction.Under Revise and Resubmit at Organizational Behavior and Human Decision Processes (1st round)
+Pooling Finances and Relationship Satisfaction.Under Revise and Resubmit at Organizational Behavior and Human Decision Processes (Revising for 2nd round)

 Gladstone, Joe & Sean Hundofte.
 Long-run Planners Live Longer.
-Reject and Resubmit at Journal of Consumer Psychology (1st round)
+Reject and Resubmit at Journal of Consumer Psychology (Revising for 1st round)

 Gladstone, Joe & Pranj Mehta.
 When Testosterone and Money Misalign: A Within-Person Test of the Hormonal Mismatch Hypothesis Over 10 Years.
-Under Full Review at Proceedings of the National Academy of Sciences.
+Under Full Review at Psychological Science

 Gladstone, Joe & Jirs Meuris.
 Anxiety Underlies the Day-to-Day Performance Costs of Financial Insecurity.
-Under Initial Review at Journal of Applied Psychology
+Under Full Review at Journal of Applied Psychology

 Gladstone, Joe & Sandra Matz.
 Personalizing Non-Cash Rewards to Employees’ Personality: The Interplay of Incentive-Congruity and Motivations on Sales Performance.
 Under Initial Review at Psychological Science